belinghy/cpsc304-project-starter/README.md

 ### Windows

     1. Install Postgres using the GUI installer
         - *SKIP* If you are going to use ElephantSQL, continue to 2.
+But read Running Postgres Server with ElephantSQL first.
         - https://www.postgresql.org/
         - Choose all default options
         - When prompt for password, enter `postgres`
-    2. Setup the database locally
+    2. Setup the database locally/remotely
-        - Use pgAdmin to access postgres graphically
+        - Use pgAdmin to access postgres graphically or use the web console
-        - Right-click on Databases node, and create a database called `Demo`
+        - [Local] Right-click on Databases node, and create a database called `Demo`
-        - Right-click on the new `Demo` node and select `Query Tool`
-        - This will bring up a place where you can execute SQL statements
+        - [Local] Right-click on the new `Demo` node and select `Query Tool`, this will bring up a place where you can execute SQL statements
         - Copy-paste db/CreateUsersTable.sql and execute
         - This will create a `Users` table and insert two fake users
         - Verify by running SELECT * FROM Users